 The big spenders, per person, turn out to be the French.
 This doesn’t surprise me a bit, having once picked up a whole Bresse chicken, the celebrated kind, all wrapped in plastic in a French supermarket, and almost dropping the thing when I saw the price.
 23 euro for a very small chicken!

-Another interesting thing is that Americans pay about the same as Italians for food.
+Another interesting thing is that Americans paid about the same as Italians for food in 2011.
 Italians pay just slightly more.
 But from my experience, you’re getting a much better deal here in Italy.
 I mean even the industrial chickens you get here are way, way, way better tasting and have better and crispier skin when you roast them, for example.
 But real chickens, like the ones the butcher claims are “nostrano” are cheaper than the marginally better than industrial chickens in the states.

 Which brings us to this little tidbit, as part of the reasons that “The Myth of Sustainable Meat” exists in someone’s mind: